lungria/spendshelf-backend/README.md

 ## Frontend (iOS)

-Native iOS app is being actively developed in private repository, but at the moment there are lots of hardcoded stuff in there.
+Native iOS app was being actively developed in a private repository, but at the moment it's abandoned.

+There are lots of hardcoded stuff in there.
 Contact [me](https://github.com/suddengunter) if you want to get access to the repository.
 Preview screenshots of native iOS client:

 ![main](https://raw.githubusercontent.com/lungria/spendshelf-backend/main/.github/img/1.png)

 ## Frontend (Web)

-React app is being actively developed in private repository, but at the moment there are lots of hardcoded stuff in there.
+React app is being slowly developed in a private repository, but at the moment there are lots of hardcoded stuff in there.
 Contact [me](https://github.com/suddengunter) if you want to get access to the repository.
 Preview screenshots of React app:

 ![main](https://raw.githubusercontent.com/lungria/spendshelf-backend/main/.github/img/2.png)